 -

-Who is Lord Vitthal?
+Who is Vitthal God?

 Lord Vitthal, also known as Vithoba or Panduranga, is a form of Lord Krishna or Vishnu worshipped mainly in Maharashtra and parts of Karnataka.